SimonJaspers/notebook/knockout-map.md

   return ko.pureComputed(() => mapper(this());
 };
 ```
+> Knockout doesn't use prototypes or `new` internally.
+Defining a method on the `fn` object is the way to extend the `subscribable` instance.

+This extension ensures all our newly created observable and computed values have a `map` method.
 This method helps us fix the first two issues we described earlier:

 ```js
 const userHandle = userName.map(